-Everything about Chateau La Pointe, Pomerol Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Pointe, Pomerol with wine tasting notes and wine and food pairing tips.
+Learn the best vintages, a history of the property, information on winemaking and vineyards.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Pointe History, Overview

 Pomerol is the smallest appellation in Bordeaux.
 Perforce, most of the estates in Pomerol are understandably small.
 That is not the case with Chateau La Pointe, which is the third largest property in the Pomerol area with 23 hectares.
 Only Chateau de Sales and Chateau Nenin are larger.
 In fact, Chateau La Pointe is so big, it takes up more than 2% of the entire Pomerol appellation!

 Eric Monneret, who had been in charge of Chateau Raymond Lafon in Sauternes was named the new director.
 One of the next decisions the new owners made was to hire Hubert de Bouard, the owner of Chateau Angelus in St. Emilion, to consult and help manage Chateau La Pointe.
 Under the direction of Hubert de Bouard, the estate began replanting their Right Bank vineyards.

 Additionally, massive amounts of money were spent to improve the wines and wine-making facilities at Chateau La Pointe.
 The main area of improvement made by the estate was to add enough temperature-controlled stainless steel vats to allow for vinification on a parcel-by-parcel basis.

 The renovations were completed just in time for the legendary, 2009 Bordeaux harvest.
 However, the work on Chateau La Pointe did not stop there, as they completed a new drainage system and ecologically friendly, vatroom.
 The new vat house allowed for parcel by parcel vinification.

 Chateau La Pointe Vineyards, Terroir, Grapes, Winemaking

 To produce the wine of Chateau La Pointe, vinification takes place in traditional concrete vats.
 Malolactic fermentation takes place in French oak barrels for 50% of the harvest.
 The remaining 50% of the wine undergoes malolactic fermentation in tank.
 The wines are then aged in 100% new, French oak barrels for an average of 12 months.